matteodri/electricity-cost-simulator/README.md

 # Electricity Cost Simulator
 Small command line application to calculate electricity cost taking as input a tariff and a CSV file produced by an OWL Intuition device.
 The application also simulates the cost savings that could have been achieved in the analysed time frame if system was equipped with an electricity storage.
+Refunds for energy pushed to the network are not being considered, the application only calculates costs on the energy being drawn from the network.

 ## OWL Intuition
 [OWL Intuition](http://www.theowl.com/index.php/owl-intuition/) is an electricity monitoring system that can track electricity consumption and, in the PV version, record electricity produced from photovoltaic panels.
 Their software provides a way to monitor system electricity flows, keeping historical data that the user can download as CSV file.